 How much does sidewalk shed rental cost per month in NYC?

-Monthly rental rates range from $15 to $45 per linear foot depending on borough.
+Monthly rental rates range from an estimated $15 to $45 per linear foot depending on borough, based on contractor bid data.
 Manhattan is the most expensive ($25-$45/LF/month), while outer boroughs range from $15 to $35/LF/month.
 For a 60-foot shed in Manhattan at the median rate of $35/LF, the monthly rental is $2,100.

 What is the total cost of a sidewalk shed for 12 months?

-For a typical 60-foot shed over 12 months, total costs range from approximately $28,000 (outer borough, lower-end pricing) to $55,000 (Manhattan, higher-end pricing with all ancillary fees).
+For a typical 60-foot shed over 12 months, total costs range from approximately $22,000 (outer borough, lower-end pricing) to $55,000 (Manhattan, higher-end pricing with all ancillary fees).
 This includes installation, 12 months of rental, removal, permit renewal fees, and standard ancillary costs.
 It does not include Local Law 48 penalties, which are additive.

 Does sidewalk shed cost include the DOB permit?